-Actually we are preparing our platform to grow faster than the last few years.
+We are preparing our platform to grow faster than the last few years.
 We have learned a lot in the last 4 years, and we are convinced that we are in the right moment to scale it, with all the operational expenses controlled, with a small monthly burn, a great pipeline of operations and upcoming European regulation, we are preparing new financing round with an ambitious business plan.

 We are planning to raise investments for further developments.
-So far we have had 0 defaults and have returned investors over 3% higher yield than expected.
+So far we have had 0 defaults and have returned investors over a 3% higher yield than expected.
 Last year we closed about 800K worth of property investments on our platform.
 Our target is to reach 2,3M in 2020 (so far we are on a good track), 5,1M in 2021 and 11,8M in 2022.
 On our platform, we will be investing in customer acquisition and platform developments.

 What are your thoughts on the active Auction Products and Co-Living Loans?

 Currently, we have 4 Auction projects (Equity) active at this time.
 One of them (Menorca) already has a purchase agreement with the tenant to buy.
-With Cambrils (29 IN) we just got the keys last week, and we had planned some visits these days and there is an interest from potential, but with Covid-19 some of these visits had been cancelled.
+With Cambrils (29 IN) we just got the keys last week, and we had planned some visits these days and there is an interest from potential, but with COVID-19 some of these visits had been canceled.
 Badia Valles and Salt IN we expect to sell quickly because the price of the sale is really attractive.
-Loans projects that are Co-Living projects, Despite Covid-19, the rents have not slowed down much.
+Loans projects that are Co-Living projects, Despite COVID-19, the rents have not slowed down much.
 If the occupancy of our agency is usually 95%, now for the properties is 90%, so it doesn't affect a lot the profitability, therefore we believe it's a stable market.